Meditation is one of the oldest forms of self-regulation and is not just limited to sitting and observing your breath.

 A dysregulated dopamine system means naturally higher levels of dvar.
 This is why we flit around, unable to focus, or why we can’t get a thought out of our mind at night.
 You become both unable to sit still and unable to stop ruminating about why you can't sit still.

 With all forms of meditation I recommend *not* setting a timer and *not* setting a target.
-This is likely to become yet another agitator of your dvar; another way to push yourself too hard or wind up feeling inadequate.
-You want the meditation to be the only latch.
+This is likely to become yet another agitator; another way to push yourself too hard or wind up feeling inadequate.
+You want the meditative action to be the only latch.

 All meditations should be done alone.
-You can have music for the high-dvar meditations but I recommend having quiet for the mid- and low-dvar ones because they are more subtle and for calming down the smaller vibrations that remain in the body.
+You can have music for the high-dvar meditations but I recommend having quiet for the mid- and low-dvar ones because they are or calming down the smaller vibrations that remain in the body.

 So: